rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

         but was never able to satisfactorily formulate a model. [^Murzi2001]
 -   Reichenbach emigrated to the US in 1938 and became a professor at UCLA.
 -   Carnap joined UCLA in 1954, the year after Reichenbach died.
+-   TODO: Quine on how huge Carnap's influence is. [^Quine1990-3]
 -   TODO: Positivism affects the structure of education and law
 -   TODO: Connection to the projects of Dewey and pragmatism